SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

    !! f = functionWithDifferentNumberOfArguments // Error
    !! ~~^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because argument labels are not part of a function's type, you omit them when writing a function type.
+Because argument labels aren't part of a function's type, you omit them when writing a function type.

 .. testcode:: omit-argument-names-in-function-type